In all matters, decisions by the organisers are final.

 Camera/recording devices may not be used in the “Headless Lounge”.

-Upon entry, attendees will be offered a choice of wristbands to show their attitude toward touch.
+Some participants will be wearing a choice of wristbands to show their attitude toward touch.

 Red: Do not touch at all.
 Do not ask to touch.